Felopssauro/cronos-frontend/README.md

 ## Essential commands

-All commands are explained assuming you are running them from the root directory `sca-frontend/`
+All commands are explained assuming you are running them from the root directory `sca-backend/`

 ### Running other commands inside containers

-It is important to run all `npm` and `npx prisma` commands inside the containers, because this is where all the installed dependencies will be.
+It is important to run all `npm` commands inside the containers, because this is where all the installed dependencies will be.
+The name of the service is defined on the docker-compose file.

-- format: `docker compose -f <docker-compose.name.yml> exec npm run lint`
+- format: `docker compose exec <service> <command>`
-  - e.g.: `docker compose -f docker-compose.dev.yml exec npm run lint`
+  - e.g.: `docker compose exec frontend npm run lint`

 ### Git